-Yeah, and holla at us if you've ever heard someone call it "La JOL-LA."
-Us too.
+Yeah, and la-holla at us if you've ever heard someone call it "La JOL-LA."
+Same.

-They probably didn't want their town name to sound like Super Mario trying to get to first base.
+Good move with this one -- otherwise their town name would sound like Super Mario trying to get to first base.

 But if you ask folks from Norfolk a question, do they answer "yea" or "naw"?